Monilprajapati/ColorCapture/README.md

 # ColorCapture

 ColorCapture is your indispensable chrome extension for web development and design.
 Say goodbye to manually extracting color codes from web pages.
-With ColorSnap Pro, you can effortlessly pick colors from any text on a webpage and instantly obtain their precise color codes.
+With ColorCaputure, you can effortlessly pick colors from any text on a webpage and instantly obtain their precise color codes.

 ## Features